jcklpe/parcel-starter/README.md

-# parcel-starter
+# Parcel Starter

-simple parcel starter for js and scss bundling
+Extremely simple parcel starter for basic scss/js processing and bundling.
+Forked from the Code-Sandbox vanilla JS starter.

+To run the app just run `npm install` and then `npm run start`.